 - TIP: ALWAYS check that you have the latest syllabus.
 They change regularly!
 See here.

-- TIP: Search for “canned law notes” or “answer frameworks” online.
+- TIP: Search for “canned law notes” or “answer frameworks” on Google to find additional notes.

 The exams are open-book: